What to expect

 How to get there?

-There is no on-site parking available at the Church by the Bridge at Kirribilli, and parking in Kirribilli is limited.
+There is no on-site parking available and parking in Kirribilli is limited.
 2-hour parking is available close to the church, including in Fitzroy St, Carabella St, Willoughby St, and others.

 By Public Transport

 Church by the Bridge at Kirribilli is easily accessible by public transport.
-For timetables, please see NSW Transport.
+For timetables, please see Transport NSW website.

 Train - the closest train station is Milsons Point - an easy 2-minute walk to the church.